 Urban Dwellers Versus RV Boondockers

 But that’s not the story with boondockers.
-Full time RVers who choose to set up camp well into the woods, mountains, and deserts, don’t do so because they’re poor but because they love that kind of living.
-Meanwhile, the urban RV dwellers prefer to stay in urban areas for the income and charitable opportunities (food banks, unemployment income, job placement services, etc.)
+Full time RVers who choose to set up camp well into the woods, mountains, and deserts, do so because they can afford it, and really love it there.

 Most RV Boondockers Are Motivated